 Consider this the sequel to the homemade vanilla extract tutorial.
 Today I’m showing you how to make homemade vanilla sugar, a quick and simple yet very special ingredient you can use in your baking.
 Even though there are many vanilla sugar tutorials available online and the process is basically effortless, I’d still love to teach you what I’ve learned after making it myself.

 And vanilla sugar makes a wonderful homemade gift that any baker (or coffee drinker!) would appreciate.
-I have an entire page dedicated to Gifts for Bakers if you ever need more shopping inspiration.
+I have an entire page dedicated to Gifts for Bakers if you ever need more shopping inspiration, and this Holiday Baking Gift Guide specially curated with holiday gift ideas.

 What is Vanilla Sugar?